 Debbie Reynolds passed away on December 28, 2016, at the age of 84.
-Many PRO-TEK employees who had the honor of knowing her are mourning the loss of this Hollywood legend, and that includes Stan Taffel, who provided information to her for her book Unsinkable.
+Many of our employees who had the honor of knowing her are mourning the loss of this Hollywood legend, and that includes Stan Taffel, who provided information for her book Unsinkable.
 Stan is proud to be credited in her acknowledgements.

 Ms. Reynolds was a passionate preservationist of film history, instrumental in saving Hollywood studio artifacts.
 She purchased many iconic film props and costumes, including Audrey Hepburn’s dress from My Fair Lady, a pair of Judy Garland’s ruby slippers from The Wizard of Oz, Marilyn Monroe’s subway grate dress from The Seven Year Itch, and a headdress worn by Elizabeth Taylor in Cleopatra.

 Reynolds tried multiple times to house her collection in a museum, without success.
 She reluctantly sold many of her treasures in three auctions between 2011 and 2014.